marmelab/ra-keycloak/packages/ra-keycloak/Readme.md

 This package provides:

 -   A `keycloakAuthProvider` for react-admin
--   `httpClient` which adds headers needed by Keycloak in all requests.
+-   A helper `httpClient` which adds headers needed by Keycloak in all requests.

 This package uses [keycloak-js](https://www.npmjs.com/package/keycloak-js) to handle the Keycloak authentication.